Are Murder Hornets in Texas?

-2020 was one crazy year, what is even crazier is the introduction of the “murder hornets” also known as the Asian Giant Hornet (Vespa Mandarinia).
-They are the largest in the world, on average they can get up to 2-inches long and have a 3-inch long wingspan.
+2020 was a crazy year; what was even crazier is introducing the “murder hornets,” also known as the Asian Giant Hornet (Vespa Mandarinia).
+They are the largest in the world.
+On average, they can get up to 2-inches long and have a 3-inch long wingspan.

-Native to Japan, Taiwan, and other Asian countries these giant hornets are more aggressive with a powerful stinger.
-The venom of the Asian Giant Hornet has 8 different chemicals making it stronger than any bee sting.
-Unlike a honeybee, the Asian Giant Hornet can give multiple stings because the stinger is smooth with no barbs and be difficult to perform a hornet removal.
+Native to Japan, Taiwan, and other Asian countries, these giant hornets are more aggressive with a powerful stinger.
+The venom of the Asian Giant Hornet has eight various chemicals making it more potent than any bee sting.
+Unlike a honeybee, the Asian Giant Hornet can give multiple stings because it is smooth with no barbs and challenging to perform a hornet removal.

-Honeybees play an important role in the environment with this introduction of a new predator it will bring a lot of damage to our ecosystem.
+Honeybees play an essential role in the environment.
+This introduction of a new predator will bring a lot of damage to our ecosystem.

-The misconception that this hornet can kill, comes from the exceedingly rare cases where people die from anaphylactic shock.
-In Japan, these hornets are part of the daily diet being fried or cooked with.
+The misconception that this hornet can kill comes from the exceedingly rare cases where people die from anaphylactic shock.
+In Japan, these hornets are part of the daily diet being fried or used for cooking.

-For any problems or encounters with cicada killers, wasps, honeybees or hornets call Bee Safe Bee Removal for a same day hornet removal.
-We can take care of the issue and you don’t have to risk your safety!
+While murder hornets do not relatively live in America, we will still do hornet removals any time.
+Any problems or encounters with cicada killers, wasps, honeybees, or hornets, call Bee Safe Bee Removal for a same-day hornet removal.
+We can take care of the issue, and you don’t have to risk your safety!